matConn/jekyll-noita/blog/_posts/2017/2017-04-07-text-based-level-editing-phaser-js.md

 Here I will explain how I use a similar approach to create the layout of rooms in a game I am working on and how I use Phaser (JS game engine) to render the rooms based on my layouts.

-The following array represents a single room:
+The following array of strings represents a single room:

 <div class="highlighter-rouge">
 <pre class="highlight room-array">